hasanaltunbay/dog_breeds_app/README.md

 <h3>Architecture and Technologies</h3>

-API: In the context of our application, the API section facilitates the retrieval of data from the internet.
+API: In the context of our application, the API section enables fetching data from the internet.